-• Dissemination and enforcement of policies such as our Code of Conduct and Human Rights Policy.

-• Implementation of our Conflict Prevention and Social Investment Resolution.

-• Invitation to the authorities of the Chala District, the Chala Viejo Rural Community and the District Municipality of Chala to participate and disseminate the results obtained from participatory environmental monitoring.
+- Dissemination and enforcement of policies such as our Code of Conduct and Human Rights Policy. - Implementation of our Conflict Prevention and Social Investment Resolution. - Invitation to the authorities of the Chala District, the Chala Viejo Rural Community and the District Municipality of Chala to participate and disseminate the results obtained from participatory environmental monitoring.

-To measure the effectiveness of our social management in 2023, a weekly verification of reported social and environmental grievances was carried out in our area of influence.
+social management in 2023, a weekly verification of reported social and environmental grievances was carried out in our area of influence.
 The review and fulfilment of commitments undertaken by our subsidiary Veta Dorada were also carried out.